pointgroup-labs/alula/README.md

 ### Earn Obligations (Isolated Deposit Accounts)

-Passive lenders can use Earn obligations for deposit-only functionality:
+Passive lenders can use Earn obligations for simplified deposit-only functionality:

-- **Seed Isolation**: Separate storage seed from standard obligations
+- **Isolated Storage**: Separate account structure from standard obligations
-- **Operation Restrictions**: Only deposit and withdraw allowed (no borrowing or collateral)
+- **Deposit Only**: Simplified interface for passive yield - no borrowing or collateral management
-- **Risk Separation**: Earn users are isolated from borrowing risks
+- **Risk Separation**: Earn users are protected from borrowing-related risks
-- **Simplified UX**: Simpler interface for passive yield seekers

-**Why it matters**: Reduces complexity for passive lenders and separates them from active borrowers.
+This reduces complexity for passive lenders who only want to earn yield without managing collateral or health factors.

 ### Pool and Market Status Controls